TherapyNottingham/TN2021/content/booking/index.md

     </p>
     <legend>Waiting list:</legend>
       <p>
-      If you are unable to attend any of the available times, you can join the waiting list.<br>
       Please be aware that we can not guarantee when further appointments will become available.<br>
       </p>
       <p>